-Every trial was a two-item trial, containing two word pairs (the one-item trials used in the other experiments were omitted due to a programming oversight).
-Subjects completed 400 trials, logically divided (i.e., for the purpose of defining the experiment design) into 5 blocks of 80, with each of the 160 stimuli appearing exactly once in each of these blocks.
+Design and procedure.
+Every trial was a two-item trial, containing two word pairs (the one-item trials used in the other experiments were omitted because of a programming oversight).
+Subjects completed 400 trials, logically divided (i.e., for the purpose of defining the experiment design) into five blocks of 80, with each of the 160 stimuli appearing exactly once in each of these blocks.
 Assignment of stimuli to trials within each block was random, under the constraint that each trial contained two stimuli from the same category (match condition) or from opposite categories (contrast condition).

 Subjects were given the cover story that rogue secret agents were using word pairs to communicate in two different types of code (Code A and Code B).
 Full instructions are presented in Appendix C. The categories (i.e., containment and support) corresponding to Codes A and B were counterbalanced within each condition.
-It was the subject's task to identify which word pairs were from Code A and which were from Code B. Subjects in the match condition were asked to type 'A' if both items were from Code A or 'B' if they were both from Code B. Subjects in the contrast condition were asked to type 'A' if the item on the left was from Code A and the item on the right was from Code B, or 'B' for the reverse.
+It was the subject's task to identify which word pairs were from Code A and which were from Code B. Subjects in the match condition were asked to type "A" if both items were from Code A, or "B" if they were both from Code B. Subjects in the contrast condition were asked to type "A" if the item on the left was from Code A and the item on the right was from Code B, or "B" for the reverse.
 The rest of the design and procedure (i.e., presentation and timing of feedback, rest breaks, and approximate duration of the study) were identical to Experiment 1.

 Figure 7 shows average learning curves for the contrast and match groups.
-These curves show an advantage for the contrast condition, which was significant by a t-test, $M{contrast} = .809$ , $M{match} = .746$ , t(138) = 2.28, p = .024, MSE = .027, d = .39.
-To ensure that the effect was driven by learning of the concepts underlying the categories, and not by memorization of individual items, a second t-test was conducted using only the first 80 trials for each subject, which contained only the first presentation of each item.
-This test also showed a significant effect, $M{contrast} = .687$ , $M{match} = .629$ , t(138) = 2.12, p = .036, MSE = .026, d = .361.
+These curves show an advantage for the contrast condition, which was significant by a t test ($M{\text{contrast}} = .809$, $M{\text{match}} = .746$), t(138) = 2.28, p = .024, MSE = .027, d = .39.
+To ensure that the effect was driven by learning of the concepts underlying the categories, and not by memorization of individual items, a second t test was conducted using only the first 80 trials for each subject, which contained only the first presentation of each item.
+This test also showed a significant effect ($M{\text{contrast}} =$.687, $M{\text{match}} = .629$), t(138) = 2.12, p = .036, MSE = .026, d =.361.
 These findings more definitively establish the contrast advantage in relational category learning seen in Experiment 1, and they extend the result by showing the effect with verbal stimuli.